Emmanuel461/PML_2023_2024/Final_work_proposal.md

 - **Access to the data:** The work will include access to the data using the Google Earth Engine repository and using the library of GeeMap ([Geemap](https://geemap.org/)).

 ## Dataset
 The dataset comprises 183 soil samples collected from the village of Cafine, Guinea-Bissau, along with accompanying soil texture (Clay, Silt, and Sand) data and Sodium Absorption Ratio (SAR) measurements.
-The soil texture data is already interpolated with ordinary kriging and using the procedure of the work [Garbanzo et al., 2024](https://doi.org/10.3390/agronomy14020335)).
+The soil texture data is already interpolated with ordinary kriging and using the procedure of the work [Garbanzo et al., 2024](https://doi.org/10.3390/agronomy14020335).

-The satellite image will be from a PlanetScope (PS) sensor with 3x3m spatial resolution.
+The satellite image will be from a PlanetScope (PS) sensor with a 3x3m spatial resolution.
 For more details visit ([PlanetScope Bands](https://developers.planet.com/docs/apis/data/sensors/)).
 The image will correspond to the month of soil sampling (March 2022).
 The date of acquisition of the image is 2022-05-28.

 ## Method
 The proposed approach utilizes Convolutional Neural Networks 1-D (CNN-1D) to address these challenges.
 By employing a buffer to extract satellite data and transforming it into a tabular format for modeling, the method has an important component of soil texture and satellite imagery data.